 Women in Gaming & Hospitality Australasia supports gender diversity targets.
-We believe targets should be set for all management levels of 40:40:20 gender representation (40% female, 40% male and 20% discretionary).
+We believe targets should be set for all management levels of 40:40:20 gender representation (40% women, 40% men and 20% discretionary).
 We believe the board of the organisation should oversee the monitoring and progress of these targets.

-WGHA believe this target statement allows organisations to pursue gender equitable outcomes for women, with flexibility in the leadership makeup of a range of 40% to 60% female.
+WGHA believe this target statement allows organisations to pursue gender equitable outcomes for women, with flexibility in the leadership makeup of a range of 40% to 60% women.
 This allows longevity within the target and ensures the focus is maintained on the right outcomes.
+READ MORE

 We believe organisations should have diverse representation of genders on recruitment shortlists.